Nokia Logo

 Software

-As a Sr. Electro-Optical Test Development Engineer, you will develop test plans, enhance product features, and improve calibration for optical technologies.
+As a Sr. Electro-Optical Test Development Engineer, you will develop test plans, automate software for optical products, and collaborate with teams to enhance performance.

 What you need to know about the Boston Tech Scene